gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 +---------------------+--------------------------------------+
 ```

-From our deployment example, the result would look something like this:
+From our deployment example, the result should look something like this:

 ```bash
 you hit: webserver1